Judy Genshaft: President at University of South Florida

 In 2002, Genshaft created a new honors college for USF, which had previously only had an honors program.
+The college was named the Judy Genshaft Honors College and a building opened in May 2023.

 Genshaft fired medical school dean Robert Daugherty in October 2003 after he allegedly violated university rules when he requested that his staff contribute to the campaign of state House Speaker Johnnie Byrd.

+During Genshaft's tenure, the University of South Florida moved the six-year graduation rate from 48% to 73%.
+The four-year graduation rate increased from 24% to 61%.

 She received $879,506 in compensation for the 2015–2016 academic year, ranking her as the 11th highest paid university president in the United States.
 After 2015, her contract was renewed year-to-year rather than spanning five years.
-In March 2017, USF's Board of Trustees voted to provide her with a total compensation package $924,547, including a base salary of $505,837 with 37% of the total package tied to performance.
+In March 2017, USF's board of trustees voted to provide her with a total compensation package $924,547, including a base salary of $505,837 with 37% of the total package tied to performance.
 Under Florida law, state funding for the president's salary is capped at $200,000.
 USF uses private funding to make up the difference.

 In 2017, adjunct faculty at USF protested Genshaft and the university for opposing efforts to unionize adjunct faculty.
 The protesting adjunct professors were supported by Hillsborough County Commissioner Pat Kemp.”

 By 2018, USF had met 11 of the 12 metrics for the "full preeminence standard" set by the Florida Board of Governors.
 Four-year graduation rates at USF improved from 20% in the early 2000s to 60% in 2018.
 Also in 2018, Genshaft wrapped up the university's fundraising campaign after reaching $1 billion in commitments.